sonatype/docker-nexus-iq-server/README.md

 By default, the IQ Server reads its [main configuration file](https://help.sonatype.com/iqserver/configuring/config.yml) from within the image at `/etc/nexus-iq-server/config.yml`.

-There is an environment variable `JAVA_OPTS` that is being used to pass JVM arguments to the java command that launches IQ server.
-The default value is `-Djava.util.prefs.userRoot=${SONATYPE_WORK}/javaprefs`.
+There is an environment variable `JAVA_OPTS` that passes JVM arguments to the java command that launches IQ server.

 This environment variable can be adjusted at runtime:

 ```
-$ docker run -d -p 8070:8070 -p 8071:8071 --name nexus-iq-server -e JAVA_OPTS="-Djava.util.prefs.userRoot=/some-other-dir" sonatype/nexus-iq-server
+$ docker run -d -p 8070:8070 -p 8071:8071 --name nexus-iq-server -e JAVA_OPTS="-Doption=value" sonatype/nexus-iq-server
 ```

-Of particular note, `-Djava.util.prefs.userRoot=/some-other-dir` can be set to a persistent path, which will maintain the installed Nexus IQ Server License if the container is restarted.

 Further, you can [customize parts of the default config.yml settings by using Java system properties](https://help.sonatype.com/iqserver/configuring/advanced-server-configuration) defined inside the environment variable.